openharmony/docs/en/application-dev/reference/apis/js-apis-filemanager.md

 createFile(path : string, filename: string, options? : {dev? : DevInfo}, callback : AsyncCallback&lt;string&gt;) : void

 Creates a file in the specified path in asynchronous mode.
-This method uses a callback to return the result.
+This API uses a callback to return the result.

 **System capability**: SystemCapability.FileManagement.FileManagerService